 The result of this part should be a project plan for your web application security integration that contains all necessary steps towards entirely securing your business.

 After that, you should recheck your current processes to find out what’s already in place and what items of your checklist you can tick off, to begin with.

 Maybe you have a tool integrated that just doesn’t cut it, or you are struggling with many different tools to secure your application.
 Have a look at your current testing process.
 Do you do manual penetration tests, and if yes, how many pentest are you doing per year?
 Whether or not these tests are made in-house or by an external agency, there is a major savings potential here – just by using an automated tool offering daily vulnerability scanning, for example.

-During this process, you might already solve a few of the problems you’re facing, or you just added some more to your project plan.
-But, unfortunately, configuration compliance, regulatory compliance and even compliance reporting often get overlooked in a fast-paced development environment.
+During this process, you might have already solved a few of the problems you’re facing, or you just added some more to your project plan.
+But, unfortunately, configuration compliance, regulatory compliance, and even compliance reporting often get overlooked in a fast-paced development environment.

-Once you compare your actual security measures to the target state, it’s time to find a powerful tool that closes the gap and let you cover a vast range of vulnerabilities and fill your security holes.
+Once you compare your actual security measures to the target state, it’s time to find a powerful tool that closes the gap and lets you cover a vast range of vulnerabilities, and fill your security holes.

 Find your solution

 Time to find the perfect solution for you.
 After making a list of all relevant solutions, you will face these questions to narrow it down to your tool of choice:

 - How many scans are you planning to make?

 - How many projects do you have?